North Carolina Insurance Pre-Licensing FAQs

 What topics are covered?

-The Life Insurance pre-licensing course is designed to present students with important information related to the field, including:
+Both the Life Insurance and Health Insurance pre-licensing courses are designed to present students with important information related to the field, including:

-The Health Insurance pre-licensing course is designed to present students with important information related to the field, including:
+The Accident and Health Insurance pre-licensing course is designed to present students with important information related to the field, including:

 How do these courses help me understand all of the information?

-There is a lot of information to go over, and in addition to providing the material in as clear a manner as possible, there are other techniques in these courses to help you understand and retain the information.
-Throughout both courses, there are segments of audio narration as well as "hidden hints" that you may click in to help better understand the concepts being presented.
-There are also quizzes at the end of each lesson to familiarize you with the concepts from each section and help prepare you for the final exam.
+There is a lot of information to go over, and the material has been presented in a clear manner.
+Quizzes at the end of each lesson will familiarize you with the concepts from each section and help prepare you for the final exam.

 Are the quizzes scored?